Handling PCI DSS Compliance | Data Retention & Protection

 CaseGuard provides quality redaction software which when used along with carefully planned and developed privacy policies and data handling procedures can reduce the costs for a company when it comes to PCI DSS compliance.
 CaseGuard also helps reduce company costs in many other areas.

 The number of features included along with the redaction capabilities can be used in a variety of ways and incorporated with your company needs.
 The software can provide automatic captioning on video surveillance systems and translate a variety of languages from both video and audio files.
 It can use AI to automate your transcription needs.
-All to make your company compliant to a variety of federal regulations with just one software application.
+All to make your company compliant with a variety of federal regulations with just one software application.

 Reaching Compliance Goals

 Breaking down the PCI DSS into segments and elements makes it easier to understand and to comply with its standards.
-There are companies who are spending fortunes to keep their data secure, when they could save costs dramatically by implementing their own in-house redaction through an intelligent redaction software system like CaseGuard.
+There are companies who are spending fortunes to keep their data secure when they could save costs dramatically by implementing their own in-house redaction through an intelligent redaction software system like CaseGuard.
 It saves money on the need to hire outside services, on handling data breaches, and protecting your company from privacy violations which could lead to lengthy court battles, high penalties, and loss of consumer trust.
 You, as a merchant, can breathe a little easier at night, knowing there is a software package that can help your company succeed.